JerAguilon/jeraguilon.github.io/src/articles/markdown/a_collection_of_whiteboard_interview_templates.md

   to connect.
 I offer both mock interviews and general coaching with discounts for students.

-Like I sad in a [_Visualizing Four Key Interview Algorithms_](/blog/visualizing_four_key_interview_algorithms), most technical interviews really belong in a small bucket of categories.

-Lately I've taken the time to coach a few engineers on acing whiteboard interviews, and I noticed that while they understand these algorithms quite well, implementing on a white board is (a) intimidating and (b) difficult to prepare for.
+Like I sad in a [_Visualizing Four Key Interview Algorithms_](/blog/visualizing_four_key_interview_algorithms), most technical interviews really belong in a small bucket of algorithms.
+Lately, I've taken the time to coach a few engineers.
+Despite their knowledge of these algorithms, they often find that implementing on a white board is (a) intimidating and (b) difficult to prepare for.
+Only when they finally pick up a recipe on how to generally implement these algorithms do they shine.

-And so, in my effort to "open-source" interviewing techniques, I'm here to share my code templates for a few common categories: tree recursion, dynamic programming, and sliding windows.
-While I discourage memorizing most things, knowing these templates will smoothen out your interviewing because you won't need to worry about the skeleton structure anymore.
+And so, in my effort to "open-source" interviewing techniques, I'm here to share my mental recipes and code templates for a few common categories: tree recursion, dynamic programming, and sliding windows.
+Hopefully these are even more accessible and easy to reflect on than the slideshow.
+While I discourage memorizing most things, knowing these recipes will smoothen out your interviewing because you won't need to worry about the skeleton structure anymore.
 You can just think about the hard bits!